 The Board contracted with Milliman to conduct an actuarial review of the actuarial methods, procedures and assumptions in 2005.
 Milliman found that the valuation was in compliance with all major aspects of the applicable actuarial standards.
 However, Milliman found a number of areas for changes to be considered by SERS and the actuary.
-All but one of these recommendations have been addressed.
-The remaining recommendation, which relates to the handling of multiple service employees, will be pursued in connection with the December 31, 2009 valuation.
+All but one of these recommendations have been addressed and the final recommendation is in the process of being addressed.
+SERS obtained data on multiple service employees and is in the process of a review and update of its data.
+Hay Group will use the updated data to modify the processes used to value multiple service employees.